llord1/llord1.github.io/07a-LegalSurvey.md

 Citizenship status might indicate a history or lineage of commitment to, and familiarity with, the culture, language, people, and overall development of the country {% cite belton2020comparative hansen1999politics %}.
 At the very least it may indicate a legal tie to a lawyer's practice environment.
 OECS agreements grant all OECS nationals the right to move, find employment, and access services (including education and healthcare) in the same way nationals of the relevant country do;  this allows for ease of employment of regional professionals {% cite oecs_faq_2020 refugees_refworld_2017 iom_free_2020 james_brathwaite_2021 %}.
 This, therefore, increases the likelihood of increased language diversity at legal firms, and an increased likelihood of different first languages.

-d) Ethnicity/ Race:
+*Ethnicity/Race*

+Black (African, Afro-Caribbean, etc.)

+White/ North European (English, French, German, Irish, Polish, etc.)

+Amerindian (Arawak/ Taino, Carib, etc.)

 American Indian/ Alaska Native (Aztec, Mayan, Navajo Nation, etc.)

-Amerindian (Arawak/ Taino, Carib, etc.)

-Black (African, Afro-Caribbean, etc.)

-East Asian (Chinese, Japanese, Korean, Okinawan, Taiwanese, Tibetan, etc.)
+East Asian (Chinese, Japanese, Korean, Taiwanese, Tibetan, etc.)

 Hispanic/ Latino/ Spanish Origin (Cuban, Puerto Rican, Mexican, Central/ South American, etc.)

-Indian Subcontinent/ South Asia (Afghan, Bangladeshi, Indian, Nepali, Pakistani, Sri Lankan, etc.)
+Indian Subcontinent/ South Asia (Afghan, Bangladeshi, Indian, Jordanian, Pakistani, Sri Lankan, etc.)

 Middle Eastern/ North African (Algerian, Bahraini, Lebanese, Arab, Moroccan, Syrian, Yemeni, etc.)

 Native Hawaiian/ Other Pacific Islander (Native Hawaiian, Samoan, Chamorro, Fijian, Tongan, Marshallese, etc.)

-Southeast Asian (Burmese, Cambodian, Filipino, Hmong, Indonesian, Laotian, Malaysian, Mien, Singaporean, Timorese, Thai, Vietnamese, etc.)
+Southeast Asian (Burmese, Filipino, Indonesian, Laotian, Malaysian, Singaporean, Thai, Vietnamese, etc.)

-White/ North European (Irish, English, German, Polish, French, etc.)

 Mixed Parentage (two or more races)

 Not known

-Some other race, ethnicity, or origin (self-describe)
+Some other race, ethnicity, or origin (self-describe) (1.
+Self-describe ethnicity/race:)

 Prefer not to respond